-Each year, HSNEGA helps thousands of rescued animals find loving homes.
-Our Adoption Center team will work with you to find the right dog, cat, or critter for your home.
-Our objective for pet adoptions is to select the best-suited match between an animal and an adopter.
-This process helps us maintain a very low return rate.
+Each year, the Humane Society of Northeast Georgia (HSNEGA) helps hundreds of rescued animals find loving homes.
+The HSNEGA Adoption Center team will work with you to find the right dog, cat or critter for your home.

 - Adopters must provide government-issued photo identification (i.e. driver’s license, passport, etc.) at the time of application.
 Please note that completing an application does not guarantee an approved adoption.

 - Adopters must be 18 years of age or older.
 If the adopter still lives at home, they must have the permission of the homeowner (parents, etc.) in order to be approved for adoption.

 - Adopters who rent from a landlord are asked to satisfy any requirements regarding notification and approval for pet ownership and proof of a paid pet deposit, if applicable.

 - Cats/kittens must go home in a secure pet carrier.
 Adopters are welcome to bring their own or purchase collars, leashes and/or carriers from HSNEGA’s Bessie B’s Pet Store located inside the Adoption Center.